GabrielRRussell/CookieCollector-3DS-/README.md

 Swiftloke and Realtime on the homebrew discord for helping me understand fopen more.

 Sono for explaining and helping me understand so many different concepts in C.

+EXTRA Thank you to Pillows2 / RyanTV for making me the icon for the game!
+Looks super pretty!